Can Magnetic Forces Do Work?: Conclusion

 These formulas are consistent with the fact that magnetic forces cannot do work on \emph{electric monopoles}, but also make clear that magnetic forces are fully capable of doing work on \emph{elementary magnetic dipoles}, in accordance with the basic definition \eqref{eq:DefWork} of what it means for a force to do mechanical work on an object in moving the object from a location $A$ to another location $B$, as we showed explicitly in \eqref{eq:EMWorkDoneOnParticle}:

+As an interesting application, these results provide a loophole in the Bohr-van Leeuwen theorem, which Niels Bohr first proved in his 1911 doctoral thesis \citep{BohrRosenfeldNielsen:1972ddtt} and which was later independently proved by Hendrika Johanna van Leeuwen in her own doctoral thesis in 1919 \citep{VanLeeuwen:1921crepsmef}.
+The Bohr-van Leeuwen theorem asserts on the basis of the original Lorentz force law (that is, without contributions from elementary dipoles) that a non-rotating system of particles, when treated \emph{classically}, always has a vanishing average magnetization in thermal equilibrium.
+A key implication of the Bohr-van Leeuwen theorem is that phenomena like diamagnetism cannot arise without quantum mechanics.
+Our results in this paper provide a theoretical exception to this corollary.\footnote{We thank Sebastiano Covone for suggesting the consideration of the Bohr-van Leeuwen theorem in the context of our results.}

-We do not require any external, ad hoc sources of energy and momentum to ensure the validity of these equations.
+Returning to our equations describing forces and work done on a classical particle with elementary dipole moments, it is important to note that we do not require any external, ad hoc sources of energy and momentum to ensure the validity of these equations.
 The energy and momentum that flow into the particle are fully accounted for in the energy and momentum that arise from the overall classical action functional describing the coupling of the particle to the electromagnetic field, regardless of whether, at the level of interpretation, we attribute all that energy and momentum to the electromagnetic field alone or to the interactions between the electromagnetic field and the particle.

 Magnetic forces can do work.
 In this paper, we have shown how.